Ryan Coisson: Building Wealth and Managing Risk

 01:07:41.20 – Brian David Crane

-Um, yeah, there was bitcoin when you and I were talking about this in 2020.
-You also gave the advice and we didn’t really go into this but that the asymmetric bet as a.
-Percentage of your of in my case, my overall portfolio was too big that was also part of it because I think that you’re um, when you’re talking about this when you you had a one that did one hundred and fifty x it’s not ah maybe it is I don’t know but it’s probably not a um.
+There was bitcoin when you and I were talking about this in 2020.
+You also gave the advice and we didn’t really go into this but that the asymmetric bet as a percentage, In my case, my overall portfolio was too big.
+That was also part of it because I think that when you’re talking about this, when you had a one that did 150x, let’s say it’s less than 5% of your total, investable capital right?
+And what do you think about that?
+What do you think about it?
+What is appropriate to position size?

 01:08:22.20 – Ryan Coisson

-Yeah, the nature itself of an asymmetric bet is that you’re able to put much less than maybe your normal position size into something so for example, like an income investment if I have one ah $100000 and I’m wanting to divide that up I might buy.
+Yeah, the nature itself of an asymmetric bet is that you’re able to put much less than maybe your normal position size into something.
+So for example, like an income investment, if I have a hundred thousand dollars and I’m wanting to divide that up I might buy.
 Call it 5 grand or 4 grand of 2025 different companies right?
 So I’m spread out and I have sort of this diversification.
-Maybe my objective over time will be I don’t want to own more than two and a half percent of any 1 individual company.
+Maybe my objective over time will be, I don’t want to own more than two and a half percent of any one individual company.
 That’s kind of where I fall on the income investment side.
 But then say you know from asymmetrical bets.
-You know I might say okay, here’s my overall portfolio I feel comfortable having 2% there 5% there 10%
+I might say okay, here’s my overall portfolio.
+I feel comfortable having 2% there, 5% there, 10%

 01:09:02.23 – Brian David Crane